Section 13 – Academic Integrity Review

-If the instructor has reason to believe, based on observation or other evidence, that a student has violated the university academic integrity standards, he or she is encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
-When necessary, such discussions may be conducted by telephone or electronic mail.
+If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other information, that a student has violated the university’s academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the information which supports the charge.
+When necessary, such discussions may be conducted virtually.
 In this meeting every effort should be made to preserve the basic teacher/student relationship.
-The student should be given the opportunity to respond to the complaint.
+The student should be given the opportunity to respond to the allegation.

-Instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.
+The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.

 Students may not withdraw from a course in which they have committed or have been accused of committing an academic integrity violation.
-Students found to have withdrawn from a course in which an academic integrity violation is alleged or determined will be reenrolled in the course.
+Students found to have withdrawn from a course in which an academic integrity violation is alleged or determined will be re-enrolled in the course.